Axione/ansible-system_bashrc/README.md

 See [variables](/defaults/main.yml) for more details.

-With default variables, this role assume it doesnt change anything on the system.
-You need to set the config variables like in the exemple in order to start configuration.
+With default variables, this role doesnt change anything on the system.
+You need to set the config variables like in the exemples in order to start configuration.

 ## Examples

+You can change just the bashrc for the new users and skip the default one provided by this role like this

         ---
         - hosts: system_bashrc